thakiddx/shoppingCartApp/README.md

 - User authentication: Implement user accounts and authentication for a personalized shopping experience.
 - Shopping cart improvements: Enhance the shopping cart functionality, including the ability to remove items and change quantities.
 - Product reviews: Allow users to leave reviews and ratings for products.
-- Payment processing: Integrate a payment gateway for real transactions.
+- Payment processing: Integrate payment for real transactions.
-- Product categories: Implement product categorization and filtering.
+- Product categories: Implement product filtering.

-We welcome contributions from the open-source community to help us improve and expand the app's functionality.

 ## Hosted App

 You can access the hosted working app on [Render](https://productslistmod2.onrender.com/).

-Feel free to explore the app, shop for products, and enjoy a seamless shopping experience!